ThinkingJoules/snapgraph/README.md

 Usage: Only on properties.
 This is basically saying that it is metaData and should not be retrieved if asking for 'all active' props
 #### humanID
 Type: 'string'
 Usage: This is similar to externalID except that it does not have to be unique.
-This can be used to load in some sort of 'human name' on links/relationships that can be used for link making in the app to get you to a view that shows the referenced node.
+This can be used to load in some sort of 'human name' on nodes that can be used for link making in the app to get you to a view that shows the referenced node.
 #### log
 Type: boolean
 Usage: Determines whether to log changes to nodes of this nodeType.